 Welcome to my site!
-So as you can probably deduce, my name’s Benjamin Keen – I’m a web developer living in Vancouver, BC.
+As you can probably deduce, my name’s Benjamin Keen – I’m a web developer living in Vancouver, BC.
 That’s me in the photo, which my wife describes as “not funny in the least” and “makes you look like a total idiot”.

 This site has changed an awful lot since the first version back in 1999, but its main purpose has always been to store and document my various open source work.
 This version (June 2012) is the first time I haven’t used my own design.
-It’s a weird feeling not designing the entire site myself – but I think it looks pretty snappy, and frankly I didn’t want to devote my time to something I’d done countless times before.
-Time is precious.
+It’s a weird feeling not designing the entire site myself – but I think it looks pretty snappy, and frankly I didn’t want to devote my time to something I’m not particularly good at.
+Besides, time is precious.
 I ain’t getting no younger.

 Long live Open Source!